Slow-phonon control of spin Edelstein effect in Rashba $d$-wave altermagnets: Hamiltonian model

 \subsection{Phonon-dressed $d_{x^2-y^2}$-wave altermagnet}

-We now introduce a local, spinful Holstein-type electron-phonon interaction~\cite{HOLSTEIN1959325,HOLSTEIN1959343}, see Fig.~\ref{f1}(a), described by the phonon Hamiltonian where \(Q_i\) represents the displacement of the ion at site \(i\), \(P_i\) is the conjugate momentum, \(M\) is the ion mass, and \(\omega_{\rm p}\) is the characteristic phonon frequency.
+We now introduce a local, spinful Holstein-type electron-phonon interaction~\cite{HOLSTEIN1959325,HOLSTEIN1959343}, see Fig.~\ref{f1}(a), described by the phonon Hamiltonian where \(Q_i\) represents the displacement of the ion within the unit cell \(i\), \(P_i\) is the conjugate momentum, \(M\) is the ion mass, and \(\omega_{\rm p}\) is the characteristic phonon frequency.